MatAik/sport/README.md

 The end point address in local environment is for example http://localhost:8777/calculator/optimalroutes?startCity=Zaragoza&destinationCity=Barcelona giving in return the optimal routes available.
 When the service is running, detailed Api documentation can be found at http://localhost:8777/swagger-ui.html

-  - The calculator service calls the registry service to retrieve the URL for cityservice.
+The calculator service calls the registry service to retrieve the URL for cityservice.
 If the URL is not available or the registry is down, calculatorservice will try to call the service based on set up in dataservice.properties (this is to make for easier local testing if the registry is not available).
 With docker or when the registry is running locally the base address given from registry will be used to call the /routes end-point of cityservice.

-  - Cityservice uses basic authentication to provide access.
+Calculatorservice accesses the cityservice using basic authentication.
 If the username and password are set-up correctly (set by config by default) cityservice returns a list of all possible routes.

-  - Calculator service uses the data given by cityservice to do calculation of the quickest and easiest routes available and returns them to the caller in json format.
+Calculator service uses the data given by cityservice to do calculation of the quickest and easiest routes available and returns them to the caller in json format.
 For the quickest route only travel time is considered and any waiting time is discarded.

 - City service

 The city service provides one GET endpoint for any identified users the fetch (and in the future possibly update) data from its database.
 The local address of the endpoint is http://localhost:8666/routes.
+Detailed info can be found at http://localhost:8666/swagger-ui.html.

+Access to cityservice is restricted since the service provides access to vital data inside the system.
+Used authentication method is basic authentication.
 When viewed in browser it will ask for user credentials which are by default sport(username) and city(password).
-Used authentication method is basic authentication.
 The future plan is to extend this to use tokens and to use different roles for different operations.

 There is a H2 Database used by the service.
 The database consists of two tables, one which contains the city information and the other the routes between any registered cities.
 All routes have a starting city and a destination city (not two-way routes).
 For every route there is a departure time and arrival time.
 There is only one route between two cities, since the travel method is always the same.
 The default database comes with 24 routes.

-  - The cityservice routes-endpoint is called without any parameters.
+The cityservice routes-endpoint is called without any parameters.

-  - Cityservice accesses a database, does conversion to Json objects and returns all available routes
+Cityservice accesses a database, does conversion to Json objects and returns all available routes

 - Registry